blend-ed/interactive-content-xblock/INTERACTIVE_JS_BLOCK_FEATURES.md

    - Ensure the feature flag is enabled
    - Check that the filter is properly configured

+4. **Email Not Displaying**
+   - Verify user has email address in profile
+   - Check database permissions for user data access

 ### Debug Mode
 Enable debug mode in studio settings to see detailed information about:
 - Current response data